amirgabrieli/aqua-operator/docs/InstallOpenShift.md

 * A secret for the Docker registry
 * A secret for the database

-You can list the secrets in the Custome Resources YAML files or you can define secrets in the OpenShift project (see example below) -
+You can list the secrets in the Custom Resource YAML files or you can define them in the OpenShift project (see example below) -
 ```bash
 oc create secret docker-registry aqua-registry --docker-server=registry.aquasec.com --docker-username=<AQUA_USERNAME> --docker-password=<AQUA_PASSWORD> --docker-email=<user email> -n aqua
 oc create secret generic aqua-database-password --from-literal=db-password=<password> -n aqua
 oc secrets add aqua-sa aqua-registry --for=pull -n aqua
 ```
-## Deploying the AquaCSP Custome Resource
+## Deploying the AquaCSP Custom Resource
-There are multiple options to deploy the AquaCSP Custome Resource.
+There are multiple options to deploy the AquaCSP Custom Resource.
 You can review the different options in the following [file](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml).
 * The AquaCSP CRD defines how to deploy the Console, Database, Scanner, and Gateway.
 * You can instruct the AquaCSP CR to automatically deploy the Enforcer by setting the 'enforcer' and the 'enforcerMode' properties in the CR file.
 * If you want to deploy the Enforcers manually, you will need to first get a security token.
 Access Aqua console and create a new Enforcer Group.
-Copy the group's 'token' and use it in the AquaEnforcer CRD (see example below)
+Copy the group's 'token' and use it in the AquaEnforcer CR (see example below)
 * You can instruct the AquaCSP CR to automatically deploy a Route by setting the 'route' property to 'true'.
 * The default Service type for the console and gateway is ClusterIP.
 Please change if you want a different Service type.
 * You can choose to install a different Aqua version by setting the 'version' property